IonQ Surges 9% on Record Q1 Despite EPS Miss

 Why did IonQ stock jump 9% despite an EPS miss?

-The market focused on IonQ's trailing twelve-month revenue growth of 428.5%, a rate that signals rapid commercial expansion in the quantum computing sector.
-For early-stage deep-tech companies, investors frequently reward growth trajectory over near-term profitability, particularly when the gross margin of 42.1% suggests the underlying unit economics are real.
+Investors focused on IonQ's trailing twelve-month revenue growth of 428.5%, a rate that reflects fast commercial contract wins in the quantum computing sector.
+For early-stage deep-tech companies, investors frequently prioritize growth over near-term profitability, particularly when the gross margin of 42.1% shows the company earns real profit on each contract.

 Is IonQ profitable?

 No. IonQ posted an adjusted EPS loss of $0.34 per share in Q1 2026, worse than analyst expectations.
 Free cash flow on a trailing twelve-month basis stands at -$22 million.
-The 42.1% gross margin reflects positive unit economics, but operating leverage has not yet translated into bottom-line profitability.
+The 42.1% gross margin reflects positive unit economics, but operating expenses are growing fast enough to keep the bottom line firmly in the red.

 Are IonQ insiders buying or selling?

-The picture is mixed and requires context.
-Director Robert T. Cardillo made two discretionary open-market sales totaling roughly $316,000 in Q1 and April 2026, a mild cautionary signal.
-CEO Niccolo De Masi disposed of approximately $723,360 in shares in March, but per SEC filings that transaction was a non-discretionary tax withholding tied to an equity award, not a conviction sell.
+The picture is mixed.
+Director Robert T. Cardillo made two discretionary open-market sales totaling roughly $316,000 in Q1 and April 2026, both at prices below where the stock trades today.
+CEO Niccolo De Masi disposed of approximately $723,360 in shares in March, but per SEC filings that transaction was a non-discretionary tax withholding tied to an equity award, not an open-market sale.

 What is the analyst price target for IonQ stock?

-The analyst consensus price target for IonQ stands at $64.98 per share, implying roughly 24% upside from the current price of $52.57.
+The analyst consensus price target for IonQ stands at $64.98 per share, roughly 24% above the current price of $52.57.
 Consensus targets in high-growth, high-valuation stocks tend to lag rapid price movements in both directions, so the figure is a reference point rather than a forecast.

 Sources & filings